AlfiyaSiddique/TastyTrails/README.md

 Start working on the issue only after it is assigned to you.

+When raising PRs, make sure to tag the issue by using the format: fixes #issue_number

 ## 👀 Our Contributors

 - We extend our heartfelt gratitude for your invaluable contribution to our project!
 Your efforts play a pivotal role in elevating this project to greater heights.